-Technology status Description

-Commercially available No need for development of technology, available technology

-(Kommersielt tilgjengelig) will be used.

-Not started A need for technology has been defined, but no steps have

-(Ikke startet) been taken to start research / development.

-Undergoing engineering The owners are aware of/are financing

-(Under prosjektering) research/development.

-Undergoing qualification Technology has been developed but has not been qualified /

-(Under kvalifisering) is not ready for use.

-Undergoing field testing The technology is available, but further use depends on the

-(Under felttest) results of pilot tests.

-Other Specify in the comments space

-(Annet)
+Technology status Description Commercially available No need for development of technology, available (Kommersielt tilgjengelig) technology will be used.
+Not started A need for technology has been defined, but no steps have (Ikke startet) been taken to start research / development.
+Undergoing engineering The owners are aware of/are financing (Under prosjektering) research/development.
+Undergoing qualification Technology has been developed but has not been qualified (Under kvalifisering) / is not ready for use.
+Undergoing field testing The technology is available, but further use depends on the (Under felttest) results of pilot tests.
+Other Specify in the comments space (Annet)